hpc2n/intro-linux/docs/index.md

       - data handling
       - some handy hints and tricks
    - This course will consist of lectures and type-alongs, as well as a few exercises where you get to try out what you have just learned.
+   - It is the first instance of this course, so we will be grateful if you will fill the evaluation survey so we can improve the course: <a href="https://forms.office.com/e/n2ss7F4h3C" target="_blank">https://forms.office.com/e/n2ss7F4h3C</a>.

 !!! admonition "Cluster-specific approaches"

     The course is given by HPC2N (Kebnekaise), but will be done under NAISS on the NAISS system "Tetralith".
+There is a <a href="https://www.nsc.liu.se/support/getting-started/" target="_blank">Get started guide for NSC here</a>.

 ## Preliminary schedule